Title: The Role of the Licensed Nurse in the Department of Public Health Medication Administration Program

 Scope of Practice: Registered Nurse, Licensed Practical Nurse

-Purpose: To guide the practice of the Registered Nurse who is employed specifically to provide training and consultation within the context of the MA Department of Public Health (DPH) Medication Administration Program (MAP).
-To guide the practice of the Licensed Practical Nurse who is employed to provide training in accordance with approved MAP policies and procedures.
+To guide the practice of the registered nurse (RN) who is employed specifically to provide training, consultation or monitoring within the context of the MA Department of Public Health (DPH) Medication Administration Program (MAP).
+To guide the practice of the licensed practical nurse (LPN) who is employed to provide training in accordance with approved MAP policies and procedures.

-Established at 105 CMR 700.003(F) and under the oversight of the DPH Drug Control Program, the MAP is a direct authorization, non-nurse delegation model of service delivery in a DPH-registered “Community Program”.
-For the purposes of this Advisory Ruling, “Community Program” refers to any residential or day program that is registered with the Department of Public Health Drug Control Program and funded, operated or licensed by the MA Department of Mental Health (DMH), Department of Developmental Services (DDS) or Department of Children and Families (DCF) with the exception of programs funded under Title XIX of the Social Security Act.
-This advisory ruling is not applicable to programs that are not funded, operated or licensed by DMH, DCF and/or DDS.
+Established at 105 CMR 700.003(F) and under the oversight of the DPH Drug Control Program, the MAP is a direct authorization, non-nurse delegation model of service delivery in a DPH-registered “Community Program.”
+For the purposes of this Advisory Ruling, “Community Program” refers to any residential or day program registered with the Department of Public Health Drug Control Program and funded, operated, or licensed by the MA Department of Mental Health (DMH), Department of Developmental Services (DDS) or Department of Children and Families (DCF) with the exception of programs funded under Title XIX of the Social Security Act.
+This advisory ruling does not apply to programs that are not funded, operated or licensed by DMH, DCF and/or DDS.

-Advisory: The nurse licensed by the Massachusetts Board of Registration in Nursing (Board) is expected to engage in the practice of nursing in accordance with accepted standards of practice.
-The nurse must only assume those duties and responsibilities within the scope of practice for which necessary knowledge, skills, and abilities have been acquired and maintained.
+The nurse licensed by the Massachusetts Board of Registration in Nursing (Board) is expected to engage in the practice of nursing in accordance with accepted standards of practice.
+Nurses must only assume those duties and responsibilities within the scope of practice for which they have acquired and maintained necessary knowledge, skills, and abilities.

-It is the Board’s current position that the licensed nurse, when providing training and consultation within the MAP:
+It is the Board’s position that licensed nurses, when providing training, consultation, or monitoring within the MAP:

-- Meets applicable requirements for a trainer established jointly by the DPH and the DMH, DDS or DCF in order to instruct the didactic and practice components of the standardized curriculum leading to MAP certification;
+- Meet applicable requirements for a trainer established jointly by the DPH and the DMH, DDS or DCF to instruct the didactic and practice components of the standardized MAP training curriculum leading to MAP certification;

-- May provide or arrange for technical assistance and advice when questions arise regarding appropriate administration practices or the effects of medications, including, but not limited to, transcribing, ordering, procuring documenting, destroying and storing of medications pursuant to established policies and procedures;
+- May provide or arrange for technical assistance and advice when questions arise regarding appropriate administration practices or the effects of medications, including, but not limited to